CiscoDevNet/cloud-cml/documentation/AWS.md

 $
 ```

 It is assumed that the CML cloud repository was cloned to the computer where Terraform was installed.
 The following command are all executed within the directory that has the cloned repositories.
-In particular, this `README.md`, the `main.tf` and the `config.yml` files, amongst other files.
+In particular, the top level `README.md`, the `main.tf` and the `config.yml` files, amongst other files.

 When installed, run `terraform init` to initialize Terraform.
 This will download the required providers and create the state files.